samuelgja/gen/README.md

 For detailed instructions and updates, visit: [Gen GitHub Page](https://github.com/samuelgja/gen)

+### Why again?
+I was frustrated how many times and in how many languages I had to create same files again and again and again.
+So I created this tool to help me with that :)

 ### Roadmap
 1. Currently `fetch` is in BETA, and it's plan to fetch any template from any URL for easy manage.